GeoLpz/Active-Directory-Detection-Lab/README.md

 ## Objective

-The Active Directory Detection Lab project aimed to simulate a real-world-brute-force attack against a Windows Active Directory environment and detect it using Splunk, demonstrating end-to-end log creation, event correlation, and SIEM analysis in a controlled lab setting.
+The Active Directory Detection Lab project aimed to simulate a real-world brute-force attack against a Windows Active Directory environment and detect it using Splunk, demonstrating end-to-end log creation, event correlation, and SIEM analysis in a controlled lab setting.

 ### Skills Learned